Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20180902.md

   * Team will have to become familiar with the development environment in a short time
   * Need to take care when editing non-mergeable files, e.g. PowerPoint presentations
 * _What new opportunities did you discover, if any?_
+  * Both proposed targets will be new development environments for the team

 **Action Items/Goals for next week:**